viniciobs/TodoList/README.md

   }
 }
 ```
    Add the above content to *usersecrets.json* file on API project replacing with your data within the "ConnectionStrings" part, where ToDoListDB is for database and MessageBroker for messaging.
     Also replace "..." within the "Authentication" part with a secret key only your application must know.
 It is gonna be your signing key.

+* Messaging
+This project use RabbitMQ and already has its (direct) exchanges and queues configured as durable on admin panel.

 * Database
 Now that the connection string is properly defined, open the command line tool, access the solution folder and run the database update